deekayen/aidstoscoutmastership/manuscript/service_for_others.md

 \[Indeed it is whispered that when President Wilson was in Paris a message was sent to him from New York to the effect that if he did not return at once they would be starting to form a Republic in America!\]

 Loyalty to himself on the part of the boy—that is, to his better conscience—is the great step to self-realisation.
 Loyalty to others is proved by self-Service for others and self-sacrifice must necessarily include readiness to serve one's country should the necessity arise for protecting it against foreign aggression; that is the duty of every citizen.
-But this does not mean that he is to develop a blood-thirsty or aggressive spirit, nor that the boy need be trained to military dutites and ideas of fighting.
+But this does not mean that he is to develop a blood-thirsty or aggressive spirit, nor that the boy need be trained to military duties and ideas of fighting.
 This can be left until he is of an age to judge for himself.
 At the same time rifle practice is a good preparation and does a boy no harm morally; on the contrary, it does him good, since it promotes concentration, steadiness of nerve eyesight, exactness, etc. More-over, it will stand him in good stead should he ever be required to help in the defence of his country, or, as will frequently be the case in a colony, in defence of his home against raids by savages, or, on board ship, by pirates.

 ## Go by the Pace of the Slowest